openshift/installer/docs/user/vsphere/install_upi.md

 * OpenShift SDN

     All the machines require connectivity to certain reserved ports on every other machine to establish in-cluster networking.
-For more details refer [doc][snd-ports].
+For more details, see [this documentation][sdn-ports].

 * Kubernetes NodePort